Major Welsh win at British Independent Film Awards

 The Magic Lantern Cinema is situated within an 1890’s assembly room with its usage as a cinema dating back to 1900.

-The first record of a film shown at The Magic Lantern is believed to be the 9th of March 1900 when a silent black and white news reel of the Battle of the Modder River from the Boer War in South Africa.
+The first record of a film shown at The Magic Lantern is believed to be the 9th of March 1900 when a silent black and white news reel of the Battle of the Modder River from the Boer War in South Africa was shown.

 When the building was converted into a full time cinema is unclear, but what is clear is the importance of the cinema to the Tywyn community today.